dojonode/taiko-node-dashboard-docker/README.md

 **Provers and proposers**

-4. Fill in the node address in the settings
+4. Fill in the ethereum address(es) used for the node in the settings to view all the metrics